Coordinator, Career Services

 Q: Discuss the ways you can help students.

-A: I will be working mainly with students in the College of Health Professions.
+A: I will be working mainly with students in the College of Health and Human Sciences .
 Students will have the opportunity to schedule appointments for major and/or career exploration, co-op/internship consultation, resume review, cover letter review and mock interviews.

 Q: Why should students use Handshake?
 Do you have a Handshake power tip?
 What are students surprised to learn that they can do in Handshake?